Daryl Hall: Early life and career

-Hall was born in Pottstown, a Pennsylvania borough 40 mi from Philadelphia, to a family of German descent.
-His parents each had a background in music; his father came from a choral-group clan and his mother was a vocal coach.
-He started recording while still a student at Owen J. Roberts High School, from which he graduated in 1964.
-In college at Temple University in Philadelphia, he majored in music, while continuing to record, working with Kenny Gamble and Leon Huff as both an artist and a session musician.
+Hall was born on October 11, 1946, in Pottstown, a Pennsylvania borough 40 mi from Philadelphia; his family is of German descent.
+Both of his parents had a background in music; his father came from a choral-group clan and his mother was a vocal coach.
+He began recording music while a student at Owen J. Roberts High School, from which he graduated in 1964.

+At college at Temple University in Philadelphia, he majored in music, while continuing to record.
+He worked with Kenny Gamble and Leon Huff as both an artist and a session musician.
 During his first semester at Temple, in the fall of 1965, he and four other Temple University students formed the vocal harmony group the Temptones.

 They were popular additions to the largely black Philly soul scene, defeating both The Ambassadors and The Delfonics in a contest at the Uptown Theater.
 The Temptones recorded a handful of singles for Arctic Records, produced by Jimmy Bishop.
-While performing at the Uptown Theater, Hall formed creative affiliations with such artists as Smokey Robinson, The Temptations, and many other top soul singers of the 1960s.
+While performing at the Uptown Theater, Hall formed creative affiliations with artists including Smokey Robinson, the Temptations, and many other top soul singers of the 1960s.

 In 1967, Hall met John Oates, who was also an undergraduate at Temple University.
-According to Daryl Hall, they met when "We got in the middle of a fight at a dance – I have no idea what the fight was about.
+According to Daryl Hall, they met when "We got in the middle of a fight at a dance–I have no idea what the fight was about.
 I guess the Greek letters on one gang's jackets didn't appeal to the other gang.
 We both beat it out the back and met on the elevator while leaving the place rather quickly."
-Hall was by then a senior, while Oates was a freshman.
+Hall was by then a senior while Oates was a freshman.
 They played together until Oates transferred to a different school at age 19.
 Hall did not let Oates' departure discourage him from pursuing his own musical career: he dropped out of college in 1968 and worked with Tim Moore in a short-lived rock band, Gulliver, and released an album on the Elektra Records label.
 He was a member of the studio group behind the project Electric Indian whose song "Keem-O-Sabe" became a big hit in 1969.
 In 1969 Hall again began recording songs by other artists, which led to the duo Hall & Oates signing their first record contract in early 1972.